Sri Valli (1945 film)

 Sri Valli is a 1945 Tamil-language film co-directed by A. V. Meiyappan and produced by him under Pragathi Studios.
 It was co-directed by A. T. Krishnaswamy who also wrote the script.
 The film stars T. R. Mahalingam and Kumari Rukmani.
-Sri Valli revolves around the romance between Muruga and Valli, a tribal girl.
-The rest of the story shows how Valli wins the heart of Murugan.

-Sri Valli was the first Tamil film to introduce playback singing for the first time through lip synchronisation and also became the first film in which the dialogues were released in Gramaphone records.
+Sri Valli was the first Tamil film to introduce playback singing for the first time through lip synchronization, and the first film in which the dialogues were released in Gramaphone records.
 T. M. Rajagopal Sharma and R. Sudarsanam respectively composed the film's music and P. V. Krishna Iyer served as the cinematographer.
 The film was edited by the duo M. V. Raman, while V. M. Vatturkar and S. Ammaiyappan were the film's art directors.

 Sri Valli was released on 13 April 1945 with a final reel length of 3325 metres.
 Upon release, Sri Valli received critical acclaim and went on to become a commercially successful venture at box office.
 It is considered to be a breakthrough film for both T. R. Mahalingam and Kumari Rukmini.

+Plot

+Sri Valli is a mythological story based on the life of Valli, the consort of Lord Murugan.
+Valli is a tribal princess who fell in love with Lord Murugan, but due to her tribal traditions, she was arranged to marry someone else.
+However, Valli's devotion towards Lord Murugan helped her overcome all obstacles, and she eventually married him.